douglasscriptore/douglasscriptore/README.md

 Senior Software Engineer
 ------------------------

-* 🌍  I'm based in Paranavaí state of Paraná
+* 🌍  I'm based in Curitiba state of Paraná
 * ✉️  You can contact me at [douglasscriptore@gmail.com](mailto:douglasscriptore@gmail.com)

 ### Skills